craffael/lehrfempp/doc/doxygen/pages/quick_reference_bc.md

 ## BC only on part of the boundary {#part_of_boundary}

-Wee need to create our own bd_flags.
-Initialize a MeshDataSet with default value `false`:
+We need to create our own `bd_flags`.
+Initialize a `MeshDataSet` with default value `false`:

 ```cpp
 lf::mesh::utils::AllCodimMeshDataSet<bool> bd_flags(mesh_p, false);
 ```

-Then loop over nodes and edges separately and set `bd_flags` to true for the nodes/edges where the BC should be applied.
+Then loop over nodes and edges separately and set `bd_flags` to true for the nodes/edges where the boundary condition should be applied.

 ```cpp
 for (const auto& edge : fe_space->Mesh()->Entities(1)) {